 If your charity doesn’t end there, there’s more you can do than taste test to level up your loved one’s baking.
 You could get them a non-stick gift for no more ‘biscuits stuck to baking tray’ nightmares.
 If they love baking bread, a cloche is a hunk of earthenware that emulates a bread oven, or you could opt for the fanciest measurement converter around.

-We’ve picked nine of the best gifts for bakers around.
+We’ve picked nine of the best gifts for cooks and foodies around.

 If you can afford a serious present, read our best food processors test and our ultimate best blender guide.

 Best gifts for bakers

 Bread bakers who don’t have bread ovens need cloches in their lives, it’s that simple.
 This earthenware bell-shaped baking tool consists of a rimmed base and a lid.

 Heat it up, put your proved bread on it, cover it and say goodbye to bready dough and hello to a beautiful, crusty artisanal loaf.
 The base acts like a pizza stone, making the bottom of the loaf spring up at the sides.
 Meanwhile, the lid locks in steam, so you get the best crust possible this side of a professional bakery.

 We’ve had enough serious gifts for this round-up, it’s time for a bit of novelty.
 This mug may look like someone under the weather, but it’s so much more.
 Fill it up with eggs, tip it to the side a little, and the whites stream from the ailing gent’s nose like… well, bogey.

 Horrible and handy in equal measure, it’s a perfect gift for kids or grandkids who want to get into baking, but haven’t quite mastered the art of egg separating yet.